ec-rilo/Shopify-Frontend-Developer-Intern-Challenge/README.md

 ````
 You're database is now ready for taking in data.

 ### Step 4.
-Create a Firebase project and use the provided config.
+Create a Firebase project and use the provided config

 This step is going to be where you do a bit of research.
 Create a firebase project and initialize it.
 Once you initialize it you will get an object simliar to this